samuelbradshaw/text-to-timestamps/README.md

 **audio** – Required.
 URL or file path to the audio file to be processed.
 If a URL is provided, the video will be downloaded.
 Several file formats are supported, including WAV, MP3, etc. Video MP4 files are also supported (but not YouTube URLs).

 **transcript** – Optional.
 File path or string containing an existing transcript of the audio in plain text format.
-If this is not provided, Text to Transcript will attempt to generate a transcript.
 Paragraphs should be separated with two line breaks.
 For convenience, the escape sequence "\n" will be converted to a line break on import.
+If a transcript is not provided, Text to Transcript will generate a transcript.

 **config** – Optional.
 File path, JSON string, or Python dict with configuration options.
 Any config options that aren't specified will fall back to [default config](https://github.com/samuelbradshaw/text-to-timestamps/blob/main/src/text_to_timestamps/default_config.json) values.
 See "Configuration options" below for a description of each option.
 Example: [sample-config.json](https://github.com/samuelbradshaw/text-to-timestamps/blob/main/sample/sample-config.json)